tallcoleman/new-parking-map/README.md

 ### Upstream Transformation

 The primary goal of upstream data transformations is to ensure a consistent output format.
 The output format is based on the OpenStreetMap tagging schema, with the addition of fields with the "meta_" prefix for information that may be useful but does not fit with a logical OpenStreetMap tag.
-(In many cases,in OpenStreetMap this meta information would be inferred from the edit history, the geography, or added as a relation).
+(In many cases, in OpenStreetMap this meta information would be inferred from the edit history, the geography, or added as a relation).

 ### Downstream Filtering and Transformation

-Downstream filtering and transformation is applied to clean and organize the data in more complex ways, including:
+Downstream filtering and transformation is applied to clean and organize the data in more complex ways, and requires analyzing features and datasets in relation to each other.
+Examples include:

-Handling of overlapping entries between City data and OpenStreetMap - currently removes all OpenStreetMap entries where the operator is like "City of Toronto" unless there is a specific ref tag linking the feature to a City dataset.
-Features with this specific ref tag are removed from the City data passed through.
+Handling of overlapping entries between City data and OpenStreetMap.
+Features are currently retained or excluded as follows:

+OpenStreetMap:
+* Retain: OpenStreetMap features that have a ref tag linking the feature to a City dataset (e.g. `ref:open.toronto.ca:street-furniture-bicycle-parking:id`)
+* Exclude: Any other feature with operator like "City of Toronto".

+City of Toronto:
+* Exclude: features where the ID matches a retained feature from OpenStreetMap

-Clustering of city ring and posts to reduce clutter - ring and post features within 5m of each other are combined into a single point.
+Clustering of city ring and posts (i.e. `"bicycle_parking"="bollard"`) to reduce clutter - ring and post features within 5m of each other are combined into a single point.

-De-duplication of bicycle racks across multiple City datasets - in many cases, racks from different datasets within 30m of each other are duplicates.
-Since there may be cases where they are not duplicates, the processing combines the features but retains the properties of all of them.
+De-duplication of bicycle racks across multiple City datasets - in many cases, racks from different City datasets within 30m of each other are duplicates.
+Since there may be cases where they are not duplicates, the processing combines the features into a single point that retains the properties of all of them.